hb020/PoE_Ethernet_GPIB_Adapter/README.md

 2. Support Power over Ethernet (PoE) to minimize cable clutter.
 3. Include USB-C power as an alternative if PoE is unavailable.
 4. Enable GPIB communication over both Ethernet and USB-C interfaces.
-5. Use the same communication protocol as existing commercial units (via Telnet).
+5. Use the same communication protocol as existing commercial units.
 6. Minimize radiated and conducted noise to avoid interference in test environments.
 7. Include a simple, easy-to-print 3D-printed enclosure to keep costs low.